Stay updated on our activities

 Module II:

-- Regulation on the European Health Data Space – explanation of the proposal, how it revolutionises the potential of health data, how it will benefit citizens, how it will benefit researchers on the one side and the critique by the EDPB/EDPS on the other side
+- Regulation on the European Health Data Space – explanation of the proposal, how it revolutionises the potential of health data, how it will benefit citizens, how it will benefit researchers on the one side and the critique by the EDPB/EDPS on the other side.
+Next steps and key insights regarding its implementation.

-- Artificial Intelligence in the Healthcare Sector – AI proposal and state of the art artificial intelligence
+- Artificial Intelligence in the Healthcare Sector – state of the art of artificial intelligence and its applications in the Healthcare Sector.

 We believe that practical know-how is the key to effective learning.
 This course therefore includes: